 Library staff are developing a workflow that will enable library users to request an accessible electronic version of a book or journal article directly through the Omni catalogue.
 In the meantime, follow the instructions above for requesting alternate format materials.
 Please note that the library will only be able to provide alt-format copies of content that the user is authorized to view and access - some items are only accessible to UG users.

 Interlibrary Loan Content

-Request the resource through RACER (the library's interlibrary loan service).
+Request the resource through interlibrary loan.
 Once the books arrives, follow the instructions above for requesting alternate format materials.